Last Updated on October 5, 2022 by Jim Ferri

 I responded by introducing Candy, and myself.
 It elicited a warm smile.
 She let us know the specials, then took our drink order, a bottle of Martin Codax Albariño, one of our favorite Spanish whites.

 Candy was leaning towards linguine with shrimp; I became fixated on the paella.
 I hadn’t had it since a trip to Madrid and was salivating over the mere thought of it.
 Despite the certainty about the paella, an item in the adjacent column intrigued me: “Ellie’s Baked Stuffed Shrimp.”
 When she returned, I had to ask.

 “Yes,” she said, “it’s my recipe.
 We had a little competition at the restaurant and my recipe was selected.”

 I couldn’t free myself from the paella, but asked if I could somehow have some of the stuffed shrimp as an appetizer.
 She said she’d ask the chef.
 He agreed and fixed me two of them.
 Heavenly.
-And, since Candy is allergic to onions included in the linguine sauce, the chef prepared a special order of the entree without them.
+And, since Candy is allergic to onions in the linguine sauce, the chef also prepared a special order without them.

 The best restaurants handle special requests like those and are happy to do it.
 And, after having dined on the above, I can say with certainty, I’d never had a better seafood experience than Hemenway’s . . . and you should definitely try the baked stuffed shrimp during Waterfire or any time of year.